-Identity theft happens when a thief steals personally identifiable information and uses it online to rack up fraudulent charges or commit other crimes online.
+Identity theft happens when someone steals personal identification information and uses it online to rack up fraudulent charges, or commit other crimes online.
 You have the right to sue the thief and anyone else who was responsible to recover those losses.

 How Do You Know If Someone Has Stolen Your Identity?

 Identity theft includes the illegal acquisition and use of your:

 - Credit card number(s),

 The trouble with identity theft is that it happens online and can be going on for months or years without you noticing.
 There are several warning signs to look out for, including:

 - Unfamiliar bills for accounts you did not open

 - Not receiving bills or mail that you usually get each month

 - Calls from fraud agencies about suspicious activity